fhiso/legacy-format/data-model.md

 :   A descriptive or familiar name used in connection with one's proper name.

 Payload
-:   A string.
+:   A string containing a comma-separated list of names.
     It is RECOMMENDED that implementations support payloads of at least 30 characters.

-{.ednote} The `NICK` grammar in GEDCOM is for a comma-separated list, but unlike other parts of the name there is no descriptive text specifying the meaning of the commas.
+{.note} While the `NICK` grammar in GEDCOM is for a comma-separated list, there is no descriptive text specifying the meaning of the commas.
+In particular, it is not clear if multiple nicknames derived from the same given name should be listed in a single comma-separated `NICK` under that `[NAME]` or as several distinct `[NAME]`s.

 Substructures
 :   None